This peppermint mocha recipe is the perfect way to ring in your holiday spirit!

 - 1 tbsp. dried peppermint leaves

 - 1 tbsp. unsweetened cocoa powder

-- Steep the peppermint leaves, coffee and cocoa powder in the boiling water for at least 20 minutes for a good strong flavor.
+- Steep the peppermint leaves, coffee and cocoa powder in the boiling water for about 15 to 20 minutes.

-- Strain the liquid and pour in to cup.
+- Strain the coffee and pour into cup.

 - Add sweetener and milk to taste and serve.

 - Add the coffee and herbs to your coffee pot filter (the paper ones).
 Do not use in coffee makers that don't use paper filters.